Consumer Benefit Forum

 About the forum

-Representatives from each of these organisations are part of the Consumer Benefit Forum which was formed following the Government’s consultation on the OfS Regulatory Framework in 2017.
+Representatives from each of these organisations are part of the Consumer Benefit Forum which was formed following the government’s consultation on the OfS regulatory framework in 2017.

-These discussions have been particularly important throughout the pandemic.
 Members of the forum ensure that while the guidance produced by each organisation may differ in focus and detail, the basic principles are the same.
 For example, contract terms must be clear and fair, students are able to make informed decisions when choosing where and what to study, and students are treated fairly.

 The forum is currently working on new ways of making students aware of their rights and raising awareness about providers’ internal complaints processes, how students can access these and what the process entails.